-The first year of the societal specialisations for Computing Science is consistent with the first year of the master specialisations of Software Science or Data Science, and consists of:
+The first year of the societal specialisations for Computing Science is to be selected from discipline related courses from the first year of the master specialisations Software Science or Data Science, comprising 51 ec:

 - Software Science or Data Science specialisation basic courses (18 ec)

 - Software Science or Data Science specialisation electives (24 ec)